FChia11/gradstudent/content/post/sara_wiltse/index.md

 - US
 title: "Sara E. Wiltse, "
 ---
-On November 20, 1905, Sara E. Wiltse, living in Boston, was awarded a patent for developing a novel apparatus consisting of stairs to enable small children to exercise.
+On May 22, 1906, Sara E. Wiltse, living in Boston, was awarded a patent for developing a novel apparatus consisting of stairs to enable small children to exercise.

 Date of Application: 20 November 1905